morrownr/USB-WiFi/README.md

 - the really bad quality of some adapters made with this chipset means you need to reseach before buying
 - not a good choice for master mode or monitor mode (with the current out-of-kernel driver)

-Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any significant advantages over the mt7610u chipset and the driver for the mt7610u chipset is far superior and is professionally maintained in the Linux kernel.
+Recommendation: While adapters with this chipset are readily available at low prices, the chipset doesn't provide any advantages over the mt7610u chipset and the driver for the mt7610u chipset is far superior and is professionally maintained in the Linux kernel.
 As a Linux user, your long term happiness is probably best served by buying an adapter with a mt7610u chipset.

 -----